 Cloud computing architecture has grown in popularity since Amazon first introduced AWS in 2006.
-As more and more companies recognize the benefit of moving away from data-center driven architectures with high costs of maintenance, the need to grow functionality in the Cloud to support complex business needs has increased as well.
+As more and more companies recognize the benefit of moving away from data center-driven architectures with high costs of maintenance, the need to grow functionality in the cloud to support complex business needs has increased as well.

 Due to the need to have robust architectures in place to support critical business operations, companies have relied heavily on disaster recovery paradigms that could be used if the primary system is out of commission.
 An organization that has an extensive and high-demand CRM application reached out to ClearScale, an AWS Premier Consulting Partner, to see if there was a way to migrate to AWS.
 In any other circumstance, a migration is a straight-forward approach, but the requirements the client required made it a bit more challenging.

 The challenge they faced was the need to not only migrate all 52 applications and 138 database servers to AWS for disaster recovery purposes, but they also needed to have an Active-Active Disaster Recovery (DR) between their Phoenix data center to the AWS Cloud for the majority of their platform.
-Without this in place, the client was unwilling to migrate to the Cloud given their need to have in-synch DR as well as robust security protocols.
+Without this in place, the client was unwilling to migrate to the сloud given their need to have in-sync DR as well as robust security protocols.

 Unfortunately, there was no clear approach on how to accomplish this effort, especially given the client’s need to have an Active-Active DR solution.
-ClearScale was asked to build out a detailed architectural design and migration plan based on the client’s requirements and culminating with a Proof of Concept (POC) to determine its feasibility.
+ClearScale was asked to build out a detailed architectural design and migration plan based on the client’s requirements and culminating with a Proof of Concept (PoC) to determine its feasibility.

-Since ultimately the DR solution had to live in AWS, the issue ultimately lay in how the environment could maintain an Active-Active in-synch status with the data center in Phoenix.
+Since ultimately the DR solution had to live in AWS, the issue ultimately lay in how the environment could maintain an Active-Active in-sync status with the data center in Phoenix.
 ClearScale determined, based on the customer requirements, that in order to achieve this the ideal approach would be to use a Multicast implementation.
-However, AWS did not support Multicast natively for this particular need, so ClearScale determined that building a POC around the concepts of Overlay Multicast could potentially solve their issue.
+However, AWS did not support Multicast natively for this particular need, so ClearScale determined that building a PoC around the concepts of Overlay Multicast could potentially solve their issue.

 Testing Process Logical Diagram

 As the individual applications create and transmit a Multicast data packet, that packet will be received by the local instance kernel and replicated for each subscriber or consumer of that information.
-For example, if there are 5 subscribers or consumers of application data and the instance is transmitting around 1,000 packets-per-second (pps) stream to these 5 subscribers, it would consume about 5,000 pps of the instance’s network capacity.
+For example, if there are five subscribers or consumers of application data and the instance is transmitting around 1,000 packets-per-second (pps) stream to these five subscribers, it would consume about 5,000 pps of the instance’s network capacity.

-After building out the POC, ClearScale proceeded to set up a producer of data as well as consumers of the Overlay Multicast implementation.
+After building out the PoC, ClearScale proceeded to set up a producer of data as well as consumers of the Overlay Multicast implementation.
 With message lengths of around 1500 Bytes and a test bandwidth of 500 Megabits/second, ClearScale ran a 60 minute test to determine the feasibility of the implementation.